 What is “Zero Waste”?

 Reducing is the simple act of choosing not to purchase or use something.
-That is clearly the most efficient way to eliminate waste: avoiding a material use altogether.
+That is clearly the most efficient way to eliminate waste: avoiding a material (and energy) use altogether.
 Do we really need to buy that new T shirt, new shoes, new sofa, new vehicle?
 Aside from a seemingly small purchase of, say, paper towels, consider that for every pound of stuff that is landfilled, an average of 70 pounds of waste is created to make that pound of stuff in the first place.
 This is called upstream waste, and should be considered along with our downstream waste considerations. .
 We can slow down and reconsider our tendencies toward impulse buying and by asking ourselves, “Do I actually need this, or do I just want this?”

 Look for products with minimal or plastic free packaging.
 When food shopping, opt for the item that isn’t wrapped in plastic.
 Consider shopping at the bulk food aisles and bring your own containers or bags rather than using the store’s plastic bags.
 If you must buy something in plastic packaging, see if that plastic packaging is recyclable.
 A few rules of thumb: